priyankasharma972/Keep-Notes-App/README.md

 - All resources in the application are defined in the `serverless.yml` file.
 - Each function has its own set of permissions.
-- Application has sufficient monitoring.
+- Application has sufficient monitoring with logging enabled.
 - HTTP requests are validated.

 ## Architecture